finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

-Now the error is gone, and we can start using `async await` on our project.
+If we start our development server again, now the error is gone, and we can start using `async await` on our project.
 Yeayyy!

 What about other features like `optional-chaining` and `nullish-coalescing-operator`?
 Well, we can install the plugins and use it on our project same like above.